Kids Stealing from Parents: What You Need to Know Now

 Has your child been caught stealing from you or someone else?
 Have you found him using your credit card for online gaming, taking money from your wallet without asking, or even taking big ticket items from your house?
 The anger, disappointment, and lack of trust you feel can be destructive for your relationship.
-Carole Banks, MSW and 1-on-1 Coaching Advisor has some advice.
+Carole Banks, MSW and Parent Coaching Advisor has some advice.

 If your child has been caught stealing, you might have wondered, “Why would my child do this after everything we’ve taught him?”
 Many parents question their own abilities and wonder where they’ve gone wrong with their child when theft is involved.
 While it’s disappointing and frustrating for parents when their child steals, I firmly believe that in most cases, it’s a behavior that can be changed.